QuentinRa/blog.quentinra.dev/programming/web/frameworks/front/vue.js/index.md

 <div class="row row-cols-md-2"><div>

 [Vue.js](https://vuejs.org/) is a simplified yet robust alternative to popular front-end frameworks like React or Angular.
-It's nice to learn this one first, as has a smaller learning curve, meaning it's easier to learn.
+It's nice to learn this one first, as it has a smaller learning curve, meaning it's easier to learn.

 Before, you could use [vue-cli](https://github.com/vuejs/vue-cli) (29.5k ⭐), but now it's in maintenance mode, so they are recommending us to use [vite](https://vitejs.dev/) (50.6k ⭐).